rsta2/circle-docs/docs/devices/audio-devices.rst

 	In a multi-core environment all methods, except if otherwise noted, have to be called or will be called (for callbacks) on CPU core 0.

+Device information
+""""""""""""""""""

+.. cpp:function:: unsigned CSoundBaseDevice::GetHWTXChannels (void) const

+	Returns the number of hardware output channels.
+This method can be called on any CPU core.

+.. cpp:function:: unsigned CSoundBaseDevice::GetHWRXChannels (void) const

+	Returns the number of hardware input channels.
+This method can be called on any CPU core.

 Device activation
 """""""""""""""""